kfam22/Anywhere-Fitness/README.md

 	"instructor_id": "1"
 }
 ```
-[PUT]/instructors/update
+[PUT] </br>
+api/instructors/update </br>
-restricted endpoint for instructors only
+restricted endpoint for instructors only </br>
-instructor can modify a class by the class id
+instructor can edit a class by the class id </br>
-Takes in body with the following format:
+Requires body with the following format:
 ```
 {
     "class_id": 12,